garrandall/popular-music-data/tracks/start-me-up-glee-cast.md

 You live for the fight when that's (all that you got)

-Oooooh, (Start me up) We're halfway there
+Oh, (Start me up) We're halfway there

 We're halfway there (Woah!
 Livin' on a prayer!)